Todd Gurley: Indoor football teams

-On May 23, 2022, Gurley joined the ownership group for the FCF Beasts.
+On May 23, 2022, Gurley joined the ownership group for the FCF Beasts of the Fan Controlled Football League.

 Personal life

 Gurley acquired numerous sponsorships in his professional career, including Hulu, Gatorade, and Carl's Jr.

 Gurley was a co-founder of the M.A.D.E.
 Sports Foundation, which is designed to work in communities and use sports to help build character among members.

-As a result of his successful 2017 season, some fantasy football owners who owned Gurley won their leagues.
-A movement started among some of the fantasy owners to donate some of their winnings to Shriners Hospital for Children, which was Gurley’s charity of choice.
+As a result of his successful 2017 season, a movement started among some fantasy football owners who owned Gurley in their leagues to donate some of their winnings to Shriners Hospitals for Children, which was Gurley's charity of choice.
 The initiative ended up netting over $10,000 for the hospital.

 In 2018, Gurley hosted a childhood literacy initiative in partnership with Pizza Hut.
-The initiative was collaborating with nonprofit organization First Book to fulfill the company’s goal of providing access to a quality education for needy children.
+The initiative was collaborating with nonprofit organization First Book to fulfill the company's goal of providing access to a quality education for needy children.